Lawn Care Website Cost in 2026

 $5,000 custom + $300/mo SEO ($8,600 year-1): 150–400 new customers, revenue $225k–$1.2M, ROI 25–140x.

-$2,500 + $47/mo TTM offer: Same 150–400 new customers, ROI 75–390x year-1.
+$2,500 (or $1,500 with lead gen) · $47/mo hosting separate.
+TTM offer: Same 150–400 new customers, ROI 75–390x year-1.
 Year 2: ROI doubles again (build cost amortizes; recurring revenue compounds).

-$18,000 mid-tier agency: Same customers, ROI 12–66x year-1 — viable but the agency overhead burns money the boutique tier doesn't.
+$18,000 mid-tier agency: Same customers, ROI 12–66x year-1, viable but the agency overhead burns money the boutique tier doesn't.

 The lawn care LTV math (recurring revenue compounding for 3+ years) makes website ROI dramatically better than one-off trades.